wmcbrine/PDCurses/docs/IMPLEMNT.md

 ### int PDC_scr_open(void);

 The platform-specific part of initscr().
-It must initialize acs_map[] (unless it's preset) and several members of SP, including lines, cols, mouse_wait, orig_attr (and if orig_attr is TRUE, orig_fore and orig_back), mono, _restore and _preserve.
+It must initialize acs_map[] (unless it's preset) and several members of SP, including mouse_wait, orig_attr (and if orig_attr is TRUE, orig_fore and orig_back), mono, _restore and _preserve.
 If using an existing terminal, and the environment variable PDC_RESTORE_SCREEN is set, this function may also store the existing screen image for later restoration by PDC_scr_close().